Results for: Disaster

 Carnelian Bay, Placer

-CalWORKs & Employment Services are a part of Human Services, one of six Divisions of County of Placer Health & Human Services.
+CalWORKs & Employment Services acts as a part of Human Services, one of six Divisions of County of Placer Health & Human Services.

 If you are an adult with dependent children, you may be eligible for California Work Opportunity and Responsibility to Kids, or CalWORKs.
 CalWORKs provides: